dougscripts.com

 OF COURSE, this isn't just for assigning shortcuts to items in the Script menu.
 You can also assign keyboard shortcuts for menu commands that don't already have a shortcut, such as "Check for Available Downloads...", "Export Library...", "Check for Updates...", and so on.
 (And in this blog post, I describe a cool trick to unambiguously assign shortcuts to menu items in sub-menus.)

-If you assign a keyboard shortcut which iTunes is already using you may get mixed results.
-For example, I assigned Shift-Command-N—which is iTunes' "New Playlist from Selection" shortcut—to a script and the script fired (the script actually does the same thing as "New Playlist from Selection" but asks for a new playlist name first).
+If you assign a keyboard shortcut which an app is already using you may get mixed results.
+For example, I assigned Shift-Command-N—which is Music's "New Playlist from Selection" shortcut—to a script and the script fired (the script actually does the same thing as "New Playlist from Selection" but asks for a new playlist name first).
 But it wouldn't let me assign Command-A, the universal "Select All" shortcut.
 It also knows what keys you have assigned already, and it will warn you if you try to enter a duplicate shortcut.

 As far as using the F keys: I could only get combinations that included Command to work.
 No problem, though.
 There are still hundreds of key combinations available.